-This material is intended to help those new to IBM Networking OS products with the basics of switch management.
+This material is intended to help those new to Lenovo N/OS products with the basics of switch management.
 This part includes the following chapters:

 - Chapter 1, "Switch Administration," describes how to access the CN4093 in order to configure the switch and view switch information and statistics.
-This chapter discusses a variety of manual administration interfaces, including local management via the switch console, and remote administration via Telnet, a web browser, or via SNMP. - Chapter 2, "Initial Setup," describes how to use the built-in Setup utility to perform first-time configuration of the switch. - Chapter 3, "Service Location Protocol," describes the Service Location Protocol (SLP) that allows the switch to provide dynamic directory services. - Chapter 4, "System License Keys," describes how to manage Features on Demand (FoD) licenses and how to allocate bandwidth between physical ports within the installed licenses' limitations.
+This chapter discusses a variety of manual administration interfaces, including local management via the switch console, and remote administration via Telnet, a web browser or via SNMP. - Chapter 2, "Initial Setup," describes how to use the built-in Setup utility to perform first-time configuration of the switch. - Chapter 3, "Switch Software Management," describes how to update the N/OS software operating on the switch.